Declaration of Geneva: Changes from original

-Discussion about the declaration changes
+Discussions of the declaration changes

 The Declaration of Geneva was originally adopted by the WMA General Assembly in 1948 right after one year of the formation of World Medical Association, and has undergone a series of amendments throughout the years, until 2006 and the latest amendments, made at the 68th WMA General Assembly in Chicago in October 2017, make several significant additions.
-The most notably addition was a result of ongoing lobbying by doctor well-being advocate Dr Sam Hazledine, of MedWorld; in order to provide a high standard of care to patients, doctors must look after their own health.
+The most notable addition was a result of ongoing lobbying by New Zealand doctors' well-being advocate Dr Sam Hazledine, of MedWorld; in order to provide a high standard of care to patients, doctors must look after their own health.

-The newly revised Declaration of Geneva, released in October, contains some modifications in terms of words throughout but also three entirely new points.:
+The newly revised Declaration of Geneva, released in October 2017, contains some modifications in terms of words throughout but also three entirely new points: